-Timber Treated with Chromated Copper Arsenate (CCA)
+Timber Treated with Chromated Copper Arsenate (CCA):

-The Resource Conservation and Recovery Act (RCRA) exempts CCA treated lumber from hazardous waste regulation as long as the wood is in the same form it was for its intended use.
+The Resource Conservation and Recovery Act (RCRA) exempts CCA treated lumber from hazardous waste regulation if the wood is in the same form it was for its intended use.
 Mulch, for example, is not exempt and cannot be legally sent to the landfill.

-Timber Treated with Creosote
+Timber Treated with Creosote:

-Though not required by EPA regulation on weathered wood, a disposal facility may require a Toxic Characteristic Leachate Procedure (TCLP) be conducted to test timber prior to disposal.
+Though not required by EPA regulation on weathered wood, a disposal facility may require Toxic Characteristic Leachate Testing (TCLP) prior to disposal.
 New creosote treated timber must be tested to determine if it is hazardous prior to disposal.
 Contact the local hazardous waste authority for further guidance on testing.

-Timber Treated with Pentachlorophenol (PCP)
+Timber Treated with Pentachlorophenol (PCP):